TamasArokszallasi/Technical_Analysis_Tool_For_Candlestick_patterns/README.md

 <br>**Double Top:** A bearish reversal pattern that forms after an uptrend.
 <br>**Double Bottom:** A bullish reversal pattern that forms after a downtrend.

+**3) METHODOLOGY**

--So I have to go through the chart with the weekly candles and identify when does these patterns occour and create a different alert for all occurence.
+So I have to go through the chart with the weekly candles and identify when does these patterns occour and create a different alert for all occurence.
+Basically, each indicator and pattern if appear, by theory it should predict the price movement of the observed ticker.
+Trend analysis is good also for a past analytics and also for forecasting, but economically it is out of question utterly useless to predict only by price.
-It is very much important that the price movements before and after the pattern should have to be highlighted.
+We need to use some pre-built libraries for this progress to make it easier to find patterns and indicator signs.
+The followign libraries are needed at first thought:
+-Pandas
+-Pandas_ta
+-TA_lib
+-MPLfinance (coloring individual candlesticks to highlight various patternsÖ -yfinance

+**4) How i imagine the code should go (note for myself)** So the first target will be the HUF/EUR chart, not to complicate with other at first glance.
+I imagine the following:
+We create a table where there are 3 column.
+The first column will contain the name of the indicator or the pattern, the second column will show the number of occurence of the pattern or number of occurence of a bullish/bearish indicator.
+The third column should show the number of predicted movements became true.
+ALso now i think about i will definetiley need to store each and every occurence, to be able to visualise it and highlight when does that actually happened.
+THe question is how?

--I also would like to create a closeness variable but with the candlesticks.
+I also would like to create a closeness variable but with considering the candlesticks and volume also, not the fx rate on its own.